mattduguid/github-copilot-101/1-3-github-copilot-common.md

 ## guide: six key principles for responsible ai that guide gitHub copilot's development

 - Fairness
+  - GitHub Copilot is designed to provide suggestions that are free from bias, do not promote harmful stereotypes, and treat all users equitably.
+Fairness means avoiding favoritism toward specific languages, styles, or demographics, and ensuring AI suggestions don’t reflect or amplify societal bias present in training data.
 - Reliability and Safety
+  - Copilot must provide consistent and dependable code suggestions that do not introduce bugs, security flaws, or unsafe logic.
+Reliability also means it should behave as expected across various environments, and safety includes filtering out potentially harmful or destructive code
 - Privacy and Security
+  - User data and code must be handled securely.
+GitHub Copilot avoids retaining or training on personal/private code unless explicitly permitted.
+Features like content exclusions, telemetry opt-outs, and duplication detection help protect sensitive code and maintain developer trust.
 - Inclusiveness
+  - Copilot should support a wide range of developers regardless of background or experience level.
+That includes offering code suggestions across multiple programming languages, accessible documentation, and support for developers using assistive technologies or non-traditional workflows.
 - Transparency
+  - GitHub must be clear about how Copilot works, what data it uses, and its limitations.
+This includes documenting how suggestions are generated, when public code might be matched, what context is used, and how users can control data collection.
 - Accountability
+  - Microsoft and GitHub take responsibility for how Copilot is developed, deployed, and used.
+This means offering user controls, clear policies, redress mechanisms (e.g., flagging problematic suggestions), and ensuring that AI doesn’t absolve humans from oversight or review.